 I had been off the bike for two years.
-People who know me know probably find this incredible to believe.
+People who know me probably find this incredible to believe.
 Why was I off the bike so long?
 I had had a “violent crash” as my friend, Tom called it.
 I broke a finger on my left hand and jammed my neck really bad.
 I destroyed my steel frame as well.
-Add to that a new career a new home and cycling took a back burner.
+Add to that a new career, a new home and cycling took a back seat to other priorities.
 I kept telling myself I’ll get back on next month and next month came and went.
-Finally, I was just disgusted when I looked in the mirror one morning and decided to get back on the bike and back in shape.
+Finally, I was just disgusted with how looked when I looked in the mirror one morning and decided to get back on the bike and back in shape.

 I found the California Triple Crown site which listed the double centuries for the year.
 I found the Grand Tour which was at the end of June.
 It’s description stated it was a great beginner double century.
 Even though I had never done a double century I didn’t want to be in the “beginner” anything category so I signed up for the Highland Double which had more climbing.
 The event was June 24, 2003 which meant I had almost 8 weeks to prepare for a double century.
 I didn’t get a chance to do a century before the event but I felt if I just took my time, ate and drank a lot, I would at least finish the double century.